The Fat Controller: Sir Topham Hatt II (1914–1997)

 After graduating from Cronk School, Charles worked at a factory in Crewe, but joined the Royal Engineers upon the outbreak of World War II.
 He then was promoted to a Colonel, and completed his military service upon the war's conclusion.

 In 1952, he returned to Sodor as an engineer at the Crovan's Gate Works.
 Upon the retirement of his father, Hatt became the second Director and inherited the title of Baronetcy.
 During his tenure, he presided over the refurbishment of Knapford Port, reopened the Arlesdale branch and building the Arlesdale Railway.

 In 1940, he married Amanda Croarie and had two children, Stephen Topham and Bridget Hatt.
 He retired from his position as controller in 1984, and was replaced by his son, Stephen Topham Hatt.

-Sir Topham Hatt III (1941–present)
+Sir Topham Hatt III (1941–2023)

 Stephen Topham Hatt became the third Director in 1984.
 He has had three children since marrying Helen Margaret in 1970, and in 1995 he welcomed Charles, the Prince of Wales to the Island of Sodor.

-According to the book, he was aged 65 in 2005, and has no intentions of retiring.

-His son, Richard, is set to be the fourth director when Stephen retires.
+In the 2025 edition of Sodor: Reading Between the Lines it was revealed Sir Topham Hatt III had retired in 2023, but remains busy as Chairman of the Crovan's Gate Preservation Society, Sodor's first railway museum.

+Richard Topham Hatt (2023–present)

+Richard, became the fourth director in 2023 following his father Stephen's retirement.
+As of 2025 his father was still alive, and Richard had not inherited his baronetcy.
+At his father's retirement ceremony Richard presented him with Neil, a surviving Neilson and Company locomotive and Sodor's oldest surviving engine; which became the first addition to the new Crovan's Gate museum.

 Naming

 The first two original stories were written before the nationalisation of Britain's four major private railways, so he was called "The Fat Director", as his railway was privately owned.
 In 1948, the year that the third book in the series, "James the Red Engine", was written and published, the four major private railways (and some minor ones) were nationalized under the 1947 Transport Act into British Rail, so his title was changed to "The Fat Controller".

 In the British release of Thomas & Friends, he is referred to as "The Fat Controller", but his real name, Sir Topham Hatt, is sometimes used in formal situations.
 However, in the American release, Hatt is always referred to by his real name, as his title was considered derogatory.
-In the spinoff Thomas & Friends: All Engines Go, he is always referred to by his real name.
+In the spinoff Thomas & Friends: All Engines Go, he is always referred to by his real name in both American and British releases.